Efficient Classical Computation of Single-Qubit Marginal Measurement Probabilities to Simulate Certain Classes of Quantum Algorithms: Results and Discussion

-\emph{Results and Discussion.}---In the first step of training the neural network, we generate $N_d = 300$ mixed-state 2-qubit density matrices as the training data.
+In the first step of training the neural network, we generate $N_d = 300$ mixed-state 2-qubit density matrices as the training data.
 We take the partial trace of these density matrices before and after applying the CNOT gate to get the exact 1-RDMs.
 We then train the neural network by performing a simple and small search space hyperparameter tuning to find a sufficiently good model.
 In the numerical experiments, the best model found in our search space is trained for $500$ epochs with stochastic gradient descent optimizer~\cite{robbins1951stochastic} and learning rate on the order of $10^{-5}$.
 The neural network consists of $8$ dense layers with $\left[ 5, 64, 64, 128, 256, 512, 1024, 16 \right]$ neurons and sigmoid activation functions.
-Readers interested in the results of the neural network training can check Supplementary Material (Sec.
-S-II).
+Readers interested in the results of the neural network training can check Appendix~\ref{app-b}.